 There is UBER in Cancun!
 It is a great transportation option if you want to take a taxi and not get ripped off.
 Use my promo code (YULIAS777UE) to get your first ride for free!
-A normal price for a taxi ride to/from the airport to the hotel zone is 400 pesos (around 20 US$) by taxi and 250 – 300 by Uber (which is US $12-15).Simply ask the driver for the stop near the name of the place you are going.
+A normal price for a taxi ride to/from the airport to the hotel zone is 400 pesos (around US $20) by taxi and 250 – 300 by Uber (which is US $12-15).Simply ask the driver for the stop near the name of the place you are going.

 - Souvenirs are waaaay too overpriced.
-You can try Mercado 28 in downtown Cancun for more accessible, local prices.
+You can try Mercado 28 in downtown Cancun for more affordable, local prices.
 Almost everything is negotiable and it is good to compare the prices with 2-3 other sellers before buying.

-- Avoid the Spring Break as this is the busiest (and the most expensive) time of the year to be in the city.
+- Avoid Spring Break as this is the busiest (and most expensive) time of the year to be in the city.

 Things to do in Cancun, Mexico

-The most famous Cancun attractions include shopping, clubbing in Coco Bongo and other hot nightclubs.
+The most famous Cancun attractions include shopping and clubbing in Coco Bongo and other hot nightclubs.

 Looking for some unique things to do in Cancun?
 How about snorkeling/diving around underwater statues?

-This half day tour will take you to the museum with a fast boat.
-If you have a diving certificate, I highly recommend getting the diving tour.
-It is just 10 US$ more expensive, but you will get to see the statues closer.
-I don’t have the certificate at the moment, so I was given only the snorkeling equipment, using which I was only able to dive for a couple of seconds.
+This half day tour will take you to the museum on a fast boat.
+If you have a diving certificate, I highly recommend taking the diving tour.
+It is just US $10 more expensive, but you will get to see the statues closer.
+I didn’t have the certificate at the moment, so I was given only snorkeling equipment and was only able to dive for a couple of seconds.
 Still a lot of fun!

-After the museum, you will have 2 more picturesque spots where you will see a rich underwater life including sea turtles in the wild!
+After the museum, you will stop at 2 more picturesque spots where you will see rich, underwater sea life including sea turtles in the wild!

 And the best part?
 It is just for you and your boat mates, nobody else is around!

 Where to stay in Cancun

-I honestly did not understand why people like all-inclusive hotels before.
+I honestly did not understand why people liked all-inclusive hotels before.